jhumelsine/jhumelsine.github.io/_posts/2024-04-07-interpreter-design-pattern-design.md

 * Explicit token elements, such as ‘(‘ or ‘)’ or _keywords_, are used for parsing, but they won’t be in the design.
 The token elements are road signs that help the parser identify where rules start and end and verify that parsing is on track.

 Here is where the elegance emerges:
-* Once you have a few stable grammar rules, even if the grammar is not complete, the initial design emerges based upon the rules above.
+* Once you have a few stable grammar rules, even if the grammar is not complete, the initial design emerges based upon the bullets listed above.
 * This is an initial design, and additional refactoring may be desired.
 * The grammar inspired design will adhere to good OO design principles by default, such as:
     * The design will be modular.